A categorical K\"unneth formula for constructible Weil sheaves: The categorical K u nneth formula

 \subsection{Essential surjectivity}

 In this section, we prove the essential surjectivity asserted in \thref{derived_Drinfeld.text}.
-Throughout, we freely use the fully faithfulness proven in \thref{fully.faithul.q.invertible} and \thref{fully.faithfull.q.torsion}.
+Throughout, we freely use the full faithfulness proven in \thref{fully.faithul.q.invertible} and \thref{fully.faithfull.q.torsion}.

 Recall that $X_1,\ldots, X_n$ are finite type $\Fq$-schemes, and write $X:=X_1\x_{\Fq}\ldots\x_{\Fq} X_n$.
 Let $\Lambda$ be either a finite discrete ring, a finite field extension $E\supset \Ql$ for $\ell\neq p$ or its ring of integers $\calO_E$.
 Note that this covers all cases from \thref{l.standard.situ.approximation}.